1975 Uber Cup: Qualification

-European zone

-Pan-American zone

 From the qualifying rounds, four countries progressed to the inter-zone ties.
 From the Australasian zone, Australia advanced to the next round after beating New Zealand 4–3.
 From the Asian zone, Malaysia beat India 6–1.
 In the European zone final, England defeated Denmark 5–2.
 From the Pan American zone, Canada advanced to the inter-zone ties after defeating the United States 5–2.